Loudspeaker Tutorial Includes:

 It is possible to increase the magnetic flux by using a stronger magnet, but this reduces the Q resulting in over-damping.
 This means that it is not possible to use the higher levels of Q to provide an increase in bass to provide better extended bass response.

-As with any design there is a balance between the different factors to provide the optimum design.
+As with any design there is a balance between the different factors to provide the optimum performance within the requirements for any given situation.

 Infinite baffle equivalent circuit